 Coping with the costs of cancer care

 Cancer treatment can be expensive.
-It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
+It can be a source of stress and anxiety for families dealing with a cancer diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
 For some people, the high cost of medical care stops them from following or completing their cancer treatment plan.
 This can put your child's health at risk and may lead to higher costs in the future.
 Families are encouraged to talk about financial concerns with a member of their health care team.

 Caring for a child with cancer